MSA Alumni Association

 The Solution

 By creating new branding that promoted the association as its own separate entity from the school, this would feel more intimate to the alumni audience.
-Also by having graphics designed for social media and an official newsletter, alumni would be more activated and aware of events.
+Creating an overseeing a digital newsletter was important to keep the organization legitimate and alumni involved.
+The newsletter was used to generate opportunities for alumni to share their work in a high quality magazine style.

 The Result